Your Questions

 Indianapolis, Indiana

-1) My assistant Camille will pass along the approximate cost of the surgery to you tomorrow.
+4) My assistant Camille will pass along the cost of such shoulder narrowing surgery to you tomorrow.

 Dr. Barry Eppley